-- The Loop Through Grid action will go through each record in sequence and applies all of its embedded actions to that row.
+The Loop Through Grid action will go through each row in sequence and applies all of its embedded actions to the record of that row.

-Embedded in the loop is another action, Update Fields in Table.
+And for each selected row, it will run the action Update Fields in Table.
 Note the blue vertical line which groups it to the Loop.

-Within Update Fields in Table action, you can set the criteria to compare values to what is available from the grid loop.
+Within Update Fields in Table action, you can set the criteria to match with the row's Record ID.

 And, for that one record, it will updated its IsApproved field to Yes.